Courses of Study

 PS251s Personality Psychology An individual's personality is that person's characteristic pattern of thinking, feeling, and behaving, together with the psychological mechanisms that underlie this pattern.
 In this introduction to personality science, students will critically engage with a variety of theories, methodologies, and research findings that influence current thinking about personality.
 Issues considered include approaches to studying personality; biological, social, and cultural bases of personality; conscious and unconscious personality processes; and influences of personality on behavior and life outcomes.
 Prerequisite: Psychology 111.
 Four credit hours.
 Soto

 PS254f Abnormal Psychology An examination of major paradigms, research, and current issues in abnormal psychology.
 Includes diagnostic classification, etiology, and clinical intervention strategies as applied to the major categories of mental disorder.
-Special topics such as treatment outcome research methods, professional ethics in mental health settings, and the importance of comorbidity in the study of psychopathology are addressed.
+Special topics such as professional ethics in mental health settings and the criminalization of mental illness are also addressed.
 Prerequisite: Psychology 111.
 Four credit hours.
 Sheets

 [PS342] Collaborative Research in Memory Collaborative empirical research projects on topics discussed in Psychology 341.
 Students will conduct original empirical work testing the reconstructive nature of memory.
 Students' competence in research and communication will be assessed, following the guidelines of the American Psychological Association, through written assignments and oral presentations, both collaborative and individual.
 Prerequisite: Concurrent enrollment in Psychology 341.
 One credit hour.